rakhimov/scram/doc/probability_analysis.rst

 The Min-Cut-Upper Bound (MCUB) Approximation
 =============================================
-This method calculates the total probability by subtracting the probability of all minimal cut sets being successful from 1.0; thus, the total probability never exceeds 1.0.
+This method calculates the total probability by subtracting the probability of all minimal cut sets' being successful from 1.0; thus, the total probability never exceeds 1.0.
 Non-independence of the minimal cut sets introduce the major discrepancy for this technique.
 However, the MCUB approximation provides non-conservative estimation for non-coherent trees containing